anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear.
+Quote: In every walk with nature, one receives far more than he seeks.

-By: Pat Riley
+By: John Muir